-Also, it is certainly not my intention or even within my authority to detract on this occasion or in any other instance from the generally recognized rights of the President to preserve the confidentiality of internal discussions or communications whenever it is properly within his Constitutional responsibility to do so.
-These rights are within the authority of any President while he is in office, and I believe may be exercised as well by a past President if the information sought pertains to his official functions when he was serving in office.
+Also, it is certainly not my intention or even within my authority to detract on this occasion or in any other in-stance from the generally recognized rights of the President to preserve the confidentiality of internal discussion confidentiality of internal discussions or communications whenever it is' properly within his Constitutional re-sponsibility to do so.
+These rights are within the authority of any President while he is in office, and I believe may be exercised as well by a past Presi-dent if the information sought pertains to his official functions when he was to his official functions when he was serving in office.

-I bring up these important points before going into the balance of my statement, so there can be no doubt that I remain mindful of the rights of confidentiality which a President may and ought to exercise in appropriate situations.
+I bring up these important points before going into the balance of my statement, so there can be no deubt unat I remain mindful of the rights of confidentiality which a President may and ought to exercise in appropriate situations.
 However, I do not regard my answers as I have prepared them for purposes of this inquiry to be prejudicial to those rights in the present circumstances or to constitute a precedent for responding to Congressional inquiries different in nature or scope or under different circumstances.